 Students will learn the different math standards this year using hands-on approaches, different strategies, and manipulatives to foster deep understanding.
 If you would like to access the text online, you may follow the link under my "Student Resources" tab.

-Our current science unit focuses on learning about Earth's systems and processes that shape the Earth.
+Our first social studies unit focuses on learning about government and the democratic process.
 This unit will focus on the following essential questions: